NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Howl of the Wild/Hexmoth.md

     desc: "  **Requirements** The hexmoth has detected a source of magic with its arcanosense\n\n**Trigger** The hexmoth's turn begins\n* * *\n\n**Effect** The hexmoth Flies or Strides up to its Speed toward the nearest source of magic it can detect."

   - name: "Hexdust Wind"
-    desc: "`pf2:2`  With a few fierce wingbeats, the hexmoth expels magical scale dust in a @Template[cone|distance:30].
+    desc: "`pf2:2`  With a few fierce wingbeats, the hexmoth expels magical scale dust in a 30-foot cone.
 This deals 10d6 untyped damage of the type to which the hexmoth is immune (DC 23 Fortitude check save).
 It can't use Hexdust Wind again for 1d4 rounds."

 ```